adityas129/blog/content/projects.md

 +++
 &nbsp;

-This is a non-exhaustive list of projects I have worked on and am proud of.
-These are out of date and I haven't updated these in a while (I'd reckon this is about 7.5% of all the projects I have worked on and roughly only capture **2017-2020** - there's a bunch more I've done since that I'll update soon).
-For listed projects here, some are shipped, others are not.
-Regardless, feel free to look around!
+This is a non-exhaustive list of projects I've worked on from **2017-present**.
+Some are in production, others were valuable learning experiences.
+Feel free to explore!
 &nbsp;

-* [Six Feet Away](https://sixfeet.chat/): Worked on this with five other folks to encourage and foster spontaneous conversations.
-Facebook is great but the activation energy it takes to start a conversation from scratch is way too high.
-Also, besides the green circle indicating they are active, there is no more insight into what friends are __ACTUALLY__ doing.
-With Six Feet Away, see what friends are doing, such as playing video games or working out, and join them.
-* [moshimoshi](https://moshimoshi.chat/): Anonymouse message board with a new topic every 24h.
-The hope is to encourage folks to engage in more meaningful and thought-provoking conversations.
-You know, the ones where you walk away feeling more invigorated, energized and curious than before.
-Trying to simulate that online
+* [Kore](https://my-kore.com/): A personal analytics platform that connects your LLM interactions and browsing history to uncover patterns about yourself.
+Uses data analysis to surface unconscious behaviors and interests, helping you better understand your digital habits while maintaining privacy.
+Discovered some surprising things about myself in the process.
+Also has a matching component where we do embeddings to match you to someone who has very similar interests!
 &nbsp;

-* Emotion: Built an emotion detector on top of the [Emotiv EEG Headset](https://www.emotiv.com/epoc/).
-To be honest, it wasn't as good as I hoped since there were hardware constraints.
-Also, Thomas Reardon (CTRL-Labs dude) describes EEG as trying to have a conversation while in a stadium of 50,000 people yelling.
-However, I'm still super interested and bullish about Brain Computer Interfaces.
-If you know something I don't, do share!
+* [Socratica](https://socratica.info/): Started and helped scale community of makers, builders, and creators that hosts weekly co-working sessions.
+Handled everything from establishing vision, recruiting, building the community to logistics (yay for food runs in -40; all for the love of making).
+Socratica has since expanded to 40 cities (and 6 continents) across the world and counting, creating spaces where people collaborate on projects they care about with people rallying to support them!
+The feeling of having someone recognize me and telling me Socratica changed their lives never gets old.
 &nbsp;

-* [Prufer](https://prufer.io/): Worked on trying to make Powerpoints and presentations suck less for a little while.
-The hope was to do what Notion did to Word for presentations.
-Unfortunately, didn't finish building the entire platform (found that [another company](https://pitch.com/) was ahed when building this) but was a great learning experience regardless!

-* [Nearer](https://github.com/adityas129/298): Nearby Object Detector for Bicycles using Ultrasonic sensors.
-Had a fun time building this project as I learned about the entire lifecycle of building hardware from designing a schematic to designing PCBs to soldering and developing the software
+* [Pipelined Processor](https://github.com/adityas129/pipelined-processor): Built a complete pipelined processor in Verilog from scratch with data hazard detection, forwarding mechanisms, and control hazard handling.
+Went deep on computer architecture principles and hardware description.
+Debugging hardware is a different beast entirely.
 &nbsp;

-* [LabelLearn](https://devpost.com/software/doway): This project aims to enable a labeller to be consistent with both their fellow labelers and their past self while seeing the live class distribution of the dataset.
-I mainly worked on the web application and infrastructure for the project.
-We ended up winning our track (category) price and the overall best hack out of 200+ hacks @ HackMIT 2019!
+* [PRISM](https://github.com/prism-fydp): A decentralized publishing platform giving writers ownership of their ideas without institutional overhead.
+Built on IPFS and cryptocurrency to connect authors directly with readers while preserving anonymity.
+Challenging the assumption that content platforms need centralized control.
+Navigating the tradeoffs between user experience and true decentralization made me appreciate both the promise and complexity of Web3.
 &nbsp;

-* [Sundae](https://devpost.com/software/sundae): A text based journaling chatbot that uses NLP and sentimental analysis to cheer you up.
-I worked on the NLP portion and the recommendation engine.
-We ended up winning the Best Domain price @ EngHack 2019!
+* [Six Feet Away](https://sixfeet.chat/): Built a platform for spontaneous online interactions by having an always open tab that you can "drop-into" anytime you'd like to talk to people.
+Shows what friends are actually doing (gaming, working out, studying) to facilitate natural connection points online.
+Traditional social networks require too much effort to start conversations - we wanted to fix that and bring the barrier to entry for meaningful social interactions down.
 &nbsp;

-* [Messiah](https://devpost.com/software/messiah-ngp1x8): Messiah is an oracle management interface that developers can interact with to get the most reliable data from blockchains.
-I contributed to contract development and the frontend.
+* [ECE 2022 Class Profile](https://ece2022profile.github.io/report.pdf): Collaborated on data collection, analysis, visualization and marketing for the Electrical & Computer Engineering class profile.
+Transformed raw survey data into meaningful insights about the student experience, career pathways, and program outcomes.
+Working with anonymized data to tell authentic stories about real people is a challenging balance - and surprisingly addictive.
+Such a fun way to cap off my time at UWaterloo.
 &nbsp;

+* [moshimoshi](https://moshimoshi.chat/): An anonymous message board with topics that rotate every 24 hours.
+Designed to encourage meaningful conversations instead of superficial interactions.
+Trying to recreate those energizing in-person discussions where you walk away feeling more curious than before.
+&nbsp;

+* [Emotion]: A neural interface experiment using the [Emotiv EEG Headset](https://www.emotiv.com/epoc/) for emotion detection.
+Hit hardware limitations (as Thomas Reardon aptly put it, EEG is like "having a conversation in a stadium of 50,000 screaming fans"), but gained valuable insights into Brain-Computer Interfaces.
+Still bullish on the technology's potential.
+&nbsp;

+* [Prufer](https://prufer.io/): A presentation platform built to do for PowerPoint what Notion did for Word.
+Created a more flexible framework for visual communication without the rigidity of traditional slideware.
+[Pitch](https://pitch.com/) beat us to market, but the experience in product design was worth it.
+&nbsp;

+* [Nearer](https://github.com/adityas129/298): A bicycle proximity detection system using ultrasonic sensors.
+Went through the full hardware lifecycle from schematic design to PCB layout to soldering and firmware.
+Learned that hardware is indeed hard, but incredibly satisfying when it works.
+&nbsp;

+* [LabelLearn](https://devpost.com/software/doway): A platform for consistent data labeling with real-time visualization of dataset distributions.
+Built the web application and infrastructure.
+Won our track and best overall hack at HackMIT 2019 among 200+ submissions.
+Turns out machine learning is only as good as your labels.
+&nbsp;

+* [Sundae](https://devpost.com/software/sundae): A journaling chatbot using NLP and sentiment analysis to provide emotional support.
+Developed the NLP components and recommendation engine.
+Won Best Domain at EngHack 2019.
+Fascinating to see how simple NLP techniques can create meaningful interactions.
+&nbsp;

+* [Messiah](https://devpost.com/software/messiah-ngp1x8): An oracle management interface giving developers reliable access to blockchain data.
+Contributed to contract development and frontend implementation.
+Learned that blockchain's biggest challenge isn't the chain itself, but connecting it reliably to the outside world.
+&nbsp;

-* [MyoVision](https://devpost.com/software/myovision): A workout assister that uses Myo and statistics to improve your posture while also serving as a tracker of your activity.
-I worked on the interfacing with Myo API + analytics.
-We ended up winning Most Innovative Wolfram Alpha award!
+* [MyoVision](https://devpost.com/software/myovision): A workout assistant using the Myo armband and statistical analysis to improve exercise form and track activity.
+Developed the Myo API integration and analytics.
+Won Most Innovative Wolfram Alpha award.
+The project taught me how much untapped potential exists in wearable tech.
 &nbsp;